511j/telegram-bot/README.md

 # pip install python-telegram-bot
 # Your bot token in config.py
 # to use
-# open cmd from telegram-bot file
+# open cmd from telegram-bot folder
 # python main.py